Garage Flooring & Epoxy Floor Coating FAQs

 Tile removal is as easy as installing the tiles.
 Just pop the tile out.
 You can also drill a small hole in the tile to aid in prying the tile up without damaging the adjacent tiles.
 If you move you can easily take your floor with you.
 Armor Tiles are often used as temporary flooring over fine finished flooring such as hard woods, granite and marble.I'm worried about corrosive road salts getting underneath the tiles and ruining the concrete floor?

 This is not an issue with Armor Tiles.
-They have 100% water tight seams unlike most other popular brands.
+Although snow melt will eventually leak through the tiles down to the slab but simply rinsing the tiles with a good amount of water will flush out any accumulated salts underneath.
 They are also 100% impervious to road salts, any type of vehicle fluids and just about any other chemical.
 They really are just about indestructible.My floor is uneven, is that a problem?

 Yes.
 Email or fax us a sketch with dimensions of your floor.
 We'll email or fax you back a list of the products and a description of what you'll need.
 You can fine tune it as you desire, if necessary.Can I use Armor Tile in my shop or commercial garage?